 The Title IX Coordinators are responsible for coordinating the University’s compliance with and responsibilities under Title IX.
 Major duties include, but are not limited to:

-- Being available to meet with students who believe sexual harassment or assault has occurred
+- Being available to meet with individuals who believe sexual misconduct (including rape, assault, and harassment) has occurred.

-- Ensuring that complaints are handled in accordance with established practices and standards
+- Ensuring that reports and complaints are handled in accordance with established practices and standards

 - Personally investigating the incident or overseeing the investigation.